 This is the Argus C-series.
 First released in 1938 as the Argus Model C, the C-series includes the best selling American camera ever made, the Argus C3.
-Nearly 3 million were produced over the course of 28 years, the C-series saw many subtle variations and incremental improvements, but generally retained the same brick-like shape and pre-war feature set until the very last cameras came off the assembly line in 1966.
+Over 2.2 million were produced over the course of 28 years, the C-series saw many subtle variations and incremental improvements, but generally retained the same brick-like shape and pre-war feature set until the very last cameras came off the assembly line in 1966.
 The reason for it’s success was it’s unique looks, quality optics, capable feature set, and affordable price.
 The C-series had an interchangeable lens mount, and had a variety of German made auxiliary lenses available for it.
 It was used by amateurs, professionals, students, the military, and countless other people in nearly every profession.

 Film Type: 135 (35mm)

 Lens: 50mm f/3.5 Argus Cintar coated and uncoated 3-elements

 Focus: 3 feet to Infinity

 Viewfinder: Separate Scale Focus and Split Image Coupled and Uncoupled Rangefinder